stefanofa/awesome/TOPICS.md

 ## capture-screenshots

-*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures HTML elements to images with exceptional speed and accuracy.
+*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - SnapDOM is a next-generation DOM capture engine that transforms HTML into almost any format all powered by a flexible plugin system

 ## clone

-*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures HTML elements to images with exceptional speed and accuracy.
+*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - SnapDOM is a next-generation DOM capture engine that transforms HTML into almost any format all powered by a flexible plugin system

 ## dom

-*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures HTML elements to images with exceptional speed and accuracy.
+*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - SnapDOM is a next-generation DOM capture engine that transforms HTML into almost any format all powered by a flexible plugin system

 *   [qq15725/modern-screenshot](https://github.com/qq15725/modern-screenshot) - 📸 Quickly generate image from DOM node using HTML5 canvas and SVG.